The current Congress has 127 women, an all-time high.

 It includes the first Muslim and first Native American women.
 Several states have sent African-American women to the House for the first time, and Texas, a state that is 40 percent Hispanic, has elected its first Latinas.
 Several of the new women identify as lesbian or bisexual.

 In the Senate, six states are now represented only by women, also a first.
 Together, these women make up nearly a quarter of the voting membership in Congress.

 And Nancy Pelosi, the most powerful elected woman in U.S. history, has regained her title as House Speaker, this time for the 116th Congress.

 0 first-time candidates have been elected.
 Several political novices already had disrupted the political order by beating long-term incumbents in House primaries, but the majority were not successful in the general election.

-0 Republican women have been elected so far.
+0 Republican women have been elected.
 Of the 277 female candidates, the vast majority were Democrats.
-Of the 107 women in Congress now, only 29 are Republicans; this year more than ever, they faced a complicated landscape.
+Of the 127 women in the 116th Congress, only 21 are Republicans.

 An upset, historic firsts, and defeats

 Arizona gets a female senator for the first time (actually, two)